 What happened to the homes that were listed for sale during November 2022?

 The above statistics were compiled based on all detached single family homes listed for sale in Chicago, Illinois between December 2021 and November 2022.

 Of the 3,839 homes that were on the market in Chicago during November 2022 100% never sold.
 100% are still listed for sale and 0% were taken off the market by the home seller for one reason or another.
 Of all the homes that were for sale at some point during November 2022, only 0% were sold!
 This is not an anomaly.
 The percentage of homes that actually sell in any given month is small when compared to the total number of homes on the market.
 The key to being part of the "sold group" is to hire a Realtor that understands how to price your home correctly based on its location and condition.

 Are there fewer Short Sales and Foreclosures in Chicago?

-During May 2022 the real estate market in Chicago consisted of 96% Traditional homes sales.
-That is an increase over April 2022 of 0.3% and a decrease over May 2021 of 0.9%.
+During November 2022 the real estate market in Chicago consisted of 96.1% Traditional homes sales.
+That is inline with October 2022 and a decrease over November 2021 of 0.6%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Chicago, IL going up or down and by how much?